Employers spend a lot of time and energy trying to hire the best job candidates.

 Complicating the issue is the fact that many managers sincerely believe they’re giving all employees the chance to speak up and be heard.
 Despite those intentions, studies show consistently that input from certain groups — notably from women — tends to be dismissed.

-However, there are tactics managers can use to make sure that contributions from all employees are encouraged and valued, including the following.
+However, there are tactics managers can use to make sure that all employee participation is encouraged and valued.
+Here is ELI’s take on how to make meetings more effective for everyone involved.

 Make a “No Interruptions” Rule